david-thrower/cerebros-core-algorithm-alpha/README.md

 That is what we did here.
 We built a neural architecture search that connects Dense layers in this manner.

-What if we made a multi-layer pereceptron that looks like this: (Green triangles are Keras Input layers.
+What if we made a multi-layer perceptron that looks like this: (Green triangles are Keras Input layers.
 Blue Squares are Keras Concatenate layers.
 The Pink stretched ovals are Keras Dense layers.
 The one stretched red oval is the network's Output layer.
-It is presumed that there is a batch normaliation layer between each Concatenate layer and the Dense layer it feeds into.)
+It is presumed that there is a batch normalisation layer between each Concatenate layer and the Dense layer it feeds into.)

 ![assets/Brain-lookalike1.png](assets/Brain-lookalike1.png)